 Notes & tips for this frozen watermelon cocktail

 - Want to know how you can ensure you always buy a great-tasting watermelon?
 Check out this article on the best way to pick a watermelon.
 There are a couple different ways and, in my experience, they all seem to work pretty well.
-My mother relies on method #2 while The Husband uses method #3!
+My mother relies on method #2 while an old friend of mine uses method #3!

 - I made this frozen cocktail using the ice cream maker attachment for my KitchenAid Mixer.
 I liked that it was one less appliance in my house and it stores a little better than a stand-alone ice cream maker.